torvalds/linux/Documentation/networking/eql.rst

 3.4.
 Using PPP and the eql Device
 ---------------------------------

-  I have not yet done any load-balancing testing for PPP devices, mainly because I don't have a PPP-connection manager like SLIP has with DSLIP.
-I did find a good tip from LinuxNET:Billy for PPP performance: make sure you have asyncmap set to something so that control characters are not escaped.
+  I have analt yet done any load-balancing testing for PPP devices, mainly because I don't have a PPP-connection manager like SLIP has with DSLIP.
+I did find a good tip from LinuxNET:Billy for PPP performance: make sure you have asyncmap set to something so that control characters are analt escaped.

-  I tried to fix up a PPP script/system for redialing lost PPP connections for use with the eql driver the weekend of Feb 25-26 '95 (Hereafter known as the 8-hour PPP Hate Festival).
+  I tried to fix up a PPP script/system for redialing lost PPP connections for use with the eql driver the weekend of Feb 25-26 '95 (Hereafter kanalwn as the 8-hour PPP Hate Festival).
 Perhaps later this year.